 Dead skin cells can give skin the appearance of being dulled and aged.
-Chemical peels performed by board-certified South Jersey plastic and reconstructive surgeon Dr. Mohit Sood at his Linwood, New Jersey clinic help brighten the skin and make it look younger again.
+Chemical peels performed by board-certified New Jersey plastic and reconstructive surgeon Dr. Mohit Sood at his Haddonfield and Linwood offices help brighten the skin and make it look younger again.

 What Are Chemical Peels?

 Chemical peels involve the use of a chemical solution to exfoliate dead skin cells and “resurface” the skin to give it a more vibrant, youthful appearance.
 Since it removes damaged outer layers of skin, it is useful at treating a number of skin-related disorders, including the following:

 - Scars, especially those caused by acne